Steven M. Rothstein

 Department of Education and Public Programs

-These positions are funded by the John F. Kennedy Library Foundation, but report to the Director of Education for The John F. Kennedy Presidential Library and Museum.
+These positions are funded by the John F. Kennedy Library Foundation, but report to the Director of Education and Public Programs for The John F. Kennedy Presidential Library and Museum.

 Katherine Gilliland joined the Kennedy Library Foundation in October 2005 as the docent coordinator responsible for recruiting, training and supervising volunteer museum docents.
 She develops docent-led museum programs for walk-in visitors and students.
 Prior to moving to Boston, she worked for AmeriCorps VISTA in St. Paul, Minnesota.
 Katherine earned a M.A. in Art History and Museum Studies at Tufts University.
 She holds a B.A.
 Art History from Carleton College in Minnesota.

 Esther Kohn, Education Specialist, joined the Foundation in September 2003.
 In addition to coordinating the Profile in Courage Essay Contest, she develops and implements elementary school programs at the Library.
 Prior to joining the Library and Foundation, she was an elementary school classroom teacher at the Cambridge Friends School and the Atrium School in Watertown, MA.
 Before becoming a classroom teacher, Esther developed exhibit programs at the Children's Museum in Boston.
 She has a B.A. in French from Washington University in St. Louis and a Ed.M. from Lesley University in Creative Arts in Learning.